tuongphantrue/apps-gone-free-emailer/README.md

 relevant section) rather than reasoning from how the page reads when converted to text, which is what went wrong the first time.

+**Third incident, same symptom, one more layer down.** The `div.wpappbox` rewrite above was itself tested against a real saved copy of the page - and still shipped with a bug, because that saved copy had been trimmed down to "the relevant part" (the app listings) and happened to leave out the page's own `<h1>` title and its Table of Contents block.
+The page's `<h1>` reads "Today's Apps Gone Free **on The App Store**" - which, being a page about apps gone free, itself contains "gone free."
+Heading search was checking h1 together with h2-h6, and since matches come back in document order rather than grouped by level, that h1 - sitting near the very top of the page - won over the real `<h2>` section heading every time.
+The search then started walking from the wrong point, immediately hit the Table of Contents' own unrelated `<h2>Table of Contents</h2>`, and stopped right there.
+Fix: h2-h6 are checked first (reliably body section headings on essentially any blog), h1 only as an absolute last resort.
+The trimmed fixture is retired; the current test suite runs against the complete page structure specifically so a same-shaped bug can't hide in whatever got left out of an "obviously irrelevant" trim next time either.

 ## Running locally instead

 [#running-locally-instead](#running-locally-instead)